-A growing number of people have left the Trump administration in just over a year, including FBI director James Comey, chief strategist Steve Bannon and now acting Immigration and Customs Enforcement Director Thomas Homan.
+A growing number of people have left the Trump administration in just over a year, including Environmental Protection Agency Administrator Scott Pruitt, chief strategist Steve Bannon and FBI Director James Comey.

 Some, such as Comey, were fired by President Trump, while others resigned or retired for a variety of reasons.

 Trump addressed the high turnover in the White House in a March tweet, denying there is any "chaos."